Creative-Inertia/OSCAR_Public/README.md

 ## What Is This?

 OSCAR is a build package that creates a two-process bridge between Claude Code and Fusion 360 on your local computer.
 Feed the master prompt to Claude Code, and it builds the entire system for you — a Fusion add-in and an MCP server that lets Claude design, model, and manipulate 3D geometry through natural conversation.
+The goals are:
+1. AI Assisted Fully Parametric Design
+2. Automatic Parameter Naming

+## What This Is Not?
+OSCAR, out of the box, is not an expert CAD designer.
+You will be able to watch it learn.
+It will be slow at first, while it learns(!) how to do things.
+When finishing a session or any time during a session, asked OSCAR if it needs to make any notes on things it has learned.
+It will give you the option of saving it privately or publicly.
+It makes notes of its learnings, so it's faster and better each time you run it.
+This is NOT for someone that does not know Fusion.

 ```
 Claude Code ──stdio──> MCP Server (FastMCP, Python)